A lot of novice aquarists overlook the importance of getting a fish tank that is the correct size.

 - Firstly, in small spaces fish become stressed.
 This stress places an excessive amount of tension on their heart and causes it to overwork.

 - Secondly, it causes internal organ failure.
-As mentioned above, placing fish in a tank which is too small causes stunted growth.
+As mentioned above, placing fish in a tank that is too small causes stunted growth.
 This means that the fish’s internal organs don’t have enough space to grow.
 Ultimately it ends with internal organ failure.

 Issues 3: Enhanced Aggression